ISEL-STRESSES/Gomoku-Web/docs/API-doc.md

 For the purpose of the URLs in this document, the base URL is `https://localhost:8080/api/`.

 The Siren media type is used to represent the resources.
-It is media type following a hypermedia specification for representing entities.
-It is a JSON-based format that is optimized for HTTP.
+It is a media type following a hypermedia specification for representing entities.
+It is a JSON-based format.
+Optimized for HTTP.
 Siren is designed to be simple, extendable, and consistent.
 The Internet Media Type for Siren is `application/vnd.siren+json`.

 As for the Errors the media type is `application/problem+json` and it follows the